Janussr/MovieBackend/README.md

 # MovieBackend
-A hobby project made for practice
+A project made for fun